 First Aid for Angina at Home

+This section covers angina first aid options.
 If you or another person around you suffers from angina and has been prescribed nitroglycerin:

 - Dissolve 1 nitroglycerin tablet under the tongue or use nitroglycerin spray under the tongue